 With the Bourne and Sagamore Bridges providing the primary access to and from Cape Cod, observing traffic trends at these stations can provide useful insight into annual and seasonal traffic trends.
-Despite the unavailability of complete data for both bridges in 2018, a review of the most recent (2012) year's data is likely to be consistent with the latest year.
 In total, over 35 million vehicles crossed the Cape Cod Canal on the Bourne or Sagamore Bridge in one year.